haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

     Model5: pLDDT=88.1 pTM=0.641 ipTM=0.512
 </pre>
 <br>
-Note that if you performed a fresh run your results might well differ from those show here.
+Note that if you performed a fresh run your results might well differ from those shown here.
 <br>
 </details>
 <br>